 - Free initial consultation about your drunk driving defense case

 I am Delaware DUI Defense Lawyer John Garey.
 While serving as a prosecutor for 15 years in the Office of the Department of Justice for Kent and Sussex County, Delaware, I prosecuted hundreds of DUI cases.

 My experience since leaving the prosecutor’s office to become a criminal defense lawyer has taught me that many good, hardworking and honest people make the simple mistake of drinking just one too many and trying to drive.
-Most people charged with DWI have never been in legal trouble before and think they can simply handle the problem by themselves.
+Most people charged with DUI in Delaware have never been in legal trouble before and think they can simply handle the problem by themselves.

 The best time to call an experienced defense attorney was the minute you were pulled over.
 The second best time is right now.